-The 2014-15 Secure Optimal Yield (SOY) Scholarship is a $5,000 one-time scholarship award presented to a high school senior who is going to pursue agriculture as a degree area of study at any accredited college or university.
+The 2015-16 Secure Optimal Yield (SOY) Scholarship is a $5,000 one-time scholarship award presented to a high school senior who is going to pursue agriculture as an area of study at any accredited college or university.
 The scholarship is managed by the American Soybean Association and is made possible through a grant by BASF corporation.

 - HS GPA of 3.00 on a 4.00 scale to apply and submit a current HS transcript